 TeleTech Holdings, which provides consulting and customer service solutions to Fortune 100 companies, takes an analytics-driven approach to hire remote workers.
-Last year, TeleTech received 125,000 applications for virtual positions and employed 12,000 people (95 percent of the available positions are part-time).
+Last year, TeleTech received 125,000 applications for virtual employee positions and employed 12,000 people (95 percent of the available positions are part-time).
 The company relies heavily on a scientific selection and assessment process that focuses primarily on four characteristics and skills: resilience, self-motivation, time management, and independent decision-making.

 Willingness to ask for feedback

 In 2010, the test prep company Kaplan shut down almost all of its bricks- and-mortar testing facilities and went 86% virtual.